pascalguttmann/obat/docs/design/enclosure/digital-interface/digital-interface.md

 exceeding the specifications of the digital isolator by usage of a zener diode to limit the voltage and if necessary provide a small load current to reduce the output voltage of the DCDC-converter.
+To lower switching noise from the DCDC-converter the output of the converter is loaded with a resistive load of $R=330 \Omega$, which will load the output with approximately $15mA$.

 #### Rise Time Limitation